 Camellia plants are dense evergreen shrubs with beautiful foliage and blooming flowers that last from fall through early spring.
 Winter blooming camellias will open up when most other plants are preparing for dormancy which is what makes them unique.

-Camellia leaves will stay glossy and green all year long.
+The leaves on a camellia plant will stay glossy and green all year long.
 Their evergreen foliage will outshine other winter plants and contrast the flower buds nicely.
 They are one of our top picks for winter interest plants.

-Perfect Plants is proud to offer 3 types of camellia varieties for you to choose from - Pink Perfection Camellia, Shi Shi Gashira Camellia, and Yuletide Camellia.
+Perfect Plants is proud to offer 6 types of camellia varieties for you to choose from, including Pink Perfection Camellia, Shi Shi Gashira Camellia, and Yuletide Camellia.
 The perfect selection for the South!

 With easy care and minimal maintenance, it's not hard to see why camellia bushes are loved by many gardeners all over the world.